Wilfred/wilfred.github.com/_posts/2015-08-29-an-optimising-bf-compiler.markdown

 However, what would an industrial strength compiler look like?
 I set out to write
-[bfc, a highly optimising compiler](https://github.com/Wilfred/bfc), and it's remarkably fast.
+[bfc, a highly optimising compiler](https://github.com/Wilfred/bfc), exploring the limits of BF optimisation.
+Some of my optimisations are completely novel.
 Let's take a closer look.

 ## Baseline Performance